alitakin/JetsonChallenge/README.md

 * Capture frames in the main thread and make them accessible for the other threads.
 * Detect multiple faces and assign face coordinates.
-* Estimate probability of smiling.
+* Estimate probability of smiles in face rectangles.
-* Sketch the frame with prediction result.
+* Sketch the frame with prediction results.

 The sequence diagram looks like this: